THE laurel

 Daphne in my garden, 2024

-green men
+green men and women

 It was only when I was creating my own Daphne in my roof garden (from a redundant shop mannequin) that I realised Daphne could be classed as a Green Woman.
 In this plaque, by David Lawrence, the Woman is merged with an oak-tree, and has a couple of birds nesting in her hair.